 Out of these three materials, nylon is generally the most durable.
 This is because nylon has higher elasticity and stronger tensile durability than polyethylene or polypropylene.

-For this reason, a golf mat made of 100% nylon can be considered the most durable.
+For this reason, a golf hitting mat made of 100% nylon can be considered the most durable.

 How about the other two?
 Polyethylene is generally considered more sturdy than Polypropylene.
 Yet, polypropylene is more water-resistant with lighter weight.